hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/200_the_social_conference_address.md

-The last part, however, which offers advice as to the creation of a body of teachers for the new movement strong in the Punjab, which we take for granted is the Ârya Samâj, founded by a Sannyâsin, leaves us wondering and asking ourselves the question:
+The last part, however, which offers advice as to the creation of a body of teachers for the new movement strong in the Punjab, which we take for granted is the Ârya Samāj, founded by a Sannyāsin, leaves us wondering and asking ourselves the question:

-It seems God created the Brâhmin, God created the Kshatriya, but who created the Sannyasin?
+It seems God created the Brāhmin, God created the Kshatriya, but who created the Sannyasin?

 There have been and are Sannyasins or monks in every known religion.